licky-licky/toji-no-miko-translations/docs/md/docs/North_and_South_Swordsman_Record.md

 **Suu:** ...It's nothing.
 **Yume:** I think I might've seen you before.
 Did we meet somewhere, Onee-san?
 **Suu:** Ehh-...
 Ahh-...
 Umm-...
 Uhh-...
 **Suu:** (What should I do, what should I do...
 Maybe it'd be fine if I said honestly, we met last year in Okinawa?
-But, but, if I pretend like she's got the wrong person, maybe she'll lose interest and go away\!?)
+But, but, if I pretend like she's got the wrong person, maybe she'll lose interest and go away\!\?)
 **Yume:** I can't tell what you mean when you just say "Uhh-...", Onee-san.
 **Suu:** Th-There's no way we could have met anywhere before, Tsubakuro-sama...
 **Yume:** Why're you calling me Tsubakuro-sama even though I'm younger?
 Wait, this feels familiar for some reason...